Updated: Apr 20

-I love how cheap it is to visit the presidential city of DC!
-You can literally fly into Reagan and take the metro into the city to museum hop and see some pretty impressive monuments - all free.
-That's right, F R E E. Well except the metro of course but that's super inexpensive and consider it a savings as oppose to all the parking meters you'll pay after your rental fee for a car - not worth it.
+Fly into Reagan - take the metro into the city - museum hop and sight see some impressive monuments all (nearly) free.
 During the early month of April you can also expect to see the cherry blossoms in full bloom signifying the new season of spring, something that is always celebrated and #instagrammed of course.

 Tour The White House:

-If you want to make your trip extra special - I highly recommend reaching out to your states representative to sign up for the FREE tour of the White House.
-Before you get super excited I will warn you that touring the White House requires some advance planning.
-A public tour request must be made through your member of Congress (see link below) and submitted up to three months in advance.
+If you want to make your trip extra special - reach out to your states representative to sign up for the FREE tour of the White House.
+This does requires some advance planning and a request must be made through your member of Congress (see link below) and submitted up to three months in advance.
 If you’re an international visitor and wish to schedule a tour, contact your home country’s embassy in Washington on a first come, first served basis.
 Word of caution - always check any last minute cancellations before your trip as tours are based on official White House scheduling.

 Tour the Jefferson Memorial:

 Thomas Jefferson Memorial is a national monument that commemorates Thomas Jefferson’s many contributions to the United States.
 During his life he was our nation’s second vice president and our third president.
 In addition to leading our nation, he also is the author of the Declaration of Independence.